Best podcasting microphones 2024: our expert picks for every budget and level, with audio demos

 ❌ Avoid if you're on a strict beginner budget: Shure has a strong reputation and makes some of the best products out there, but that comes at a cost.

-Look a little further down this list and you’ll see Shure’s venerable SM7B microphone.
+Look a little further down this list and you’ll see Shure’s latest SM7dB microphone, which is based on the venerable SM7B.
 It's a true powerhouse in the podcast world (and beyond), and worthy of the high levels of respect it gets.
 Not that you’ll catch Shure sitting on its hands, not when the podcasting landscape is changing as quickly as it is.
-Which is why we've welcomed the Shure MV7 into the fold, which takes everything good about its older brother and adds in a direct-to-computer USB connection.
-Best of all?
+Which is why we've welcomed the Shure MV7+ into the fold, which takes everything good about its older brother and adds in a direct-to-computer USB-C connection.
+But do you want to know best thing of all?
 It can function with both methods - USB and XLR - simultaneously.

-Of course, you'll pay a little more for this level of quality and functionality, but in our experience product at this level is worth the investment and will deliver more long-term performance.
+Of course, you'll pay a little more for this level of quality, robustness and functionality, but in our experience, product at this level is worth the investment and will deliver more long-term performance.

 Specifications